OscarJ12/cc/README.md

 # 1972 C Compiler - Archaeological Restoration

-A modernized version of the original 1972 C compiler from Bell Labs, updated to compile and run on contemporary systems while preserving the original algorithms and functionality.
+A modernised version of the original 1972 C compiler from Bell Labs, updated to compile and run on contemporary systems while preserving the original algorithms and functionality.

 ##  Overview

 This project is an archaeological restoration of one of computing history's most important pieces of software - the original C compiler written by Dennis Ritchie and Ken Thompson at Bell Labs in 1972.
-The compiler has been carefully modernized to work with contemporary C compilers while maintaining the original algorithms, data structures, and programming techniques from the early days of C.
+The compiler has been carefully modernised to work with contemporary C compilers while maintaining the original algorithms, data structures, and programming techniques from the early days of C.

 ##  Features